JetBrains/kotlin-web-site/pages/docs/reference/coroutines.md

 More details on how coroutines work may be found in [this design document](https://github.com/Kotlin/kotlin-coroutines/blob/master/kotlin-coroutines-informal.md).
 Similar descriptions of async/await in other languages (such as C# or ECMAScript 2016) are relevant here, although the language features they implement may not be as general as Kotlin coroutines.

-## Standard APIs

-### The `kotlinx.coroutines` library

-Only core APIs related to coroutines are available from the Kotlin Standard Library.
-This mostly consists of core primitives and interfaces that all coroutine-based libraries are likely to use.

-Most application-level APIs based on coroutines are released as a separate library: [kotlinx.corotuines](https://github.com/Kotlin/kotlinx.coroutines).
-This library covers
- * Platform-agnostic asynchronous programming with `kotlinx-coroutines-core`
-   * this module includes Go-like channels that support `select` and other convenient primitives
-   * A comprehensive guide to this library is available [here](https://github.com/Kotlin/kotlinx.coroutines/blob/master/coroutines-guide.md).
- * APIs based on `CompletableFuture` from JDK 8: `kotlinx-coroutines-jdk8`
- * Non-blocking IO (NIO) based on APIs from JDK 7 and higher: `kotlinx-coroutines-nio`
- * Support for Swing (`kotlinx-coroutines-swing`) and JavaFx (`kotlinx-coroutines-javafx`)
- * Support for RxJava: `kotlinx-coroutines-rx`

-These libraries serve as both convenient APIs that make common tasks easy and end-to-end examples of how to build coroutine-based libraries.

 ## Experimental status of coroutines

 The design of coroutines is [experimental](compatibility.html#), which means that it may be changed in the upcoming releases.
 When compiling coroutines in Kotlin 1.1, a warning is reported by default: *The feature "coroutines" is experimental*.
 To remove the warning, you need to specify an [opt-in flag](diagnostics/experimental-coroutines.html).